sbmlteam/python-libsbml/README.md

 Once those steps are done, the library can be build using the `setup.py` script.

 	python setup.py build

+to build the experimental package, all that needs to be done is to set the environment variable `LIBSBML_EXPERIMENTAL=1` prior to building

 ⁇ Getting Help
 ------------